williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 4 – Publish the CSR](id:step4)

 - Use the [/api/v1/apps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate for Outbound SAML apps.
-- Use the [/api/v1/idps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate for Inbound SAML Apps.
+- Use the [/api/v1/idps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate for Inbound SAML apps.

-Base64 encoding and both PEM and CER/DER certificate formats are supported.
+Base64 encoding and both PEM and CER certificate formats are supported.

 - For CER format, change the Content-Type statement to `Content-Type: application/x-x509-ca-cert`.
 - For Base64-encoded format, add the statement `Content-Transfer-Encoding: base64` after the Content-Type statement.

-Collect the returned Key ID (kid) to use in the next step.
+Collect the returned Key ID (credentials.signing.kid) to use in the next step.

 The following request publishes a CSR with a certificate in PEM format.